Tomer-Barak/TTA-FP4/REPORT.md

 ### Key Takeaways

-1. **TTA Works on Structured Tasks:** Entropy minimization successfully improves prediction accuracy at test time for pattern completion and sequential reasoning tasks, with improvements up to +60% on individual tasks and +12.6% average improvement.
+1. **TTA Works on Structured Tasks:** Entropy minimization successfully improves prediction accuracy at test time for pattern completion and sequential reasoning tasks, with improvements up to +49% on individual tasks and +11.2% average improvement.

 2. **TTA Has Limitations:** Not all tasks benefit from TTA.
 Some tasks show degradation when the model becomes overconfident in incorrect predictions.
 Task selection is important for practical applications.

-3. **FP4 Is Viable:** Extreme quantization to FP4 reduces TTA effectiveness by only 8% on average compared to full-precision TTA, while still outperforming the baseline by +4.6%.
-This makes it feasible for resource-constrained deployment.
+3. **FP4 Is Viable:** Extreme quantization to FP4 reduces TTA effectiveness by only 3.1% on average compared to full-precision TTA, while still outperforming the baseline by +8.1%.
+Remarkably, FP4 sometimes outperforms full-precision TTA on certain tasks.
+This makes it highly feasible for resource-constrained deployment.

 4. **Statistical Reliability:** With 100 iterations per task and Wilson score confidence intervals, we establish statistical confidence in the observed improvements and can distinguish significant effects from noise.